 Power-down mode is terminated and the CPU services the TIC interrupt.
-The RETI at the end of the TIC ISR will return the core to the instruction after that which enabled power-down.
+The RETI at the end of the TIC ISR will return the core to the instruction after the one that enabled power-down.

-IC or SPI Interrupt
+I2C or SPI Interrupt

-Power-down mode is terminated and the CPU services the IC/SPI interrupt.
-The RETI at the end of the ISR will return the core to the instruction after that which enabled power-down.
-It should be noted that the IC/SPI power down interrupt enable bit (SERIPD) in the PCON SFR must first be set to allow this mode of operation.
+Power-down mode is terminated and the CPU services the I^2C/SPI interrupt.
+The RETI at the end of the ISR will return the core to the instruction after the one that enabled power-down.
+It should be noted that the I^2C/SPI power-down interrupt enable bit (SERIPD) in the PCON SFR must first be set to allow this mode of operation.